-(i) The ocean floor expands and new oceanic crust is constantly formed on the active ocean ridges and its destruction occurs in the craters.
+(i) The ocean floor constantly expands, and a new oceanic crust forms at active ocean ridges, while its destruction occurs in craters.

-(ii) The surface area of the earth is constant and the radius of the earth has not increased by more than 56 in the last 600 million years.
-From this, it can be said that the construction and destruction of the new earth’s surface are almost equal.
+(ii) The surface area of the Earth is constant, and the radius of the Earth has not increased by more than 56 km in the last 600 million years.
+From this, it can be inferred that the construction and destruction of the Earth’s surface are almost equal.

-(iii) After the formation of a new crust, it gets incorporated into a larger plate which is generally formed by both continental and oceanic crust.
-Although there are some plates in which only the oceanic crust is found.
-The induction of one plate into another plate is called reversion.
-The deformation in the plates occurs at the edges instead of inside.
+(iii) After the formation of new crust, it gets incorporated into a larger plate, which is generally formed by both continental and oceanic crust.
+Although some plates consist only of oceanic crust.
+The induction of one plate into another is called subduction.
+Plate deformation occurs at the edges rather than inside.

 - Describe the Concept of Normal Erosion Cycle Propounded by Davis.

 - Explain the Concept of Plate Tectonics Related to Mountain Formation.